Posts Tagged ‘jihad’

 Wow, Alex McIlveen really is my hero, not only did he kick a jihadi in the balls, his good name drove a lot of traffic to this blog!
 Who knew?

-And speaking of jihad, In Repose had this interesting post on the Flight 93 memorial.
-Will have to read up on this very disturbing design.
+And speaking of jihad, In Repose had an interesting post on the Flight 93 memorial design proposal.

 I’ve had my head in the sand lately, and haven’t been following the news, elevated fear and loathing factor every time I turn it on.